Sylvia Jörrißen

-Sylvia Sabine Jörrißen (born 29 November 1967 in Oberhausen) is a German politician and a member of the Christian Democratic Union or CDU.
+Sylvia Sabine Jörrißen (born 29 November 1967 in Oberhausen, West Germany) is a German politician and a member of the Christian Democratic Union or CDU.
 In the parliamentary election in 2013 she was elected as a member of the German Bundestag.
 She is Protestant, married and a mother of three.
 Professionally Jörrißen is a certified banking specialist.

 Education

 Between 1974 and 1978 she attended primary school in Meerbusch, Herford and Hamm, between 1978 and 1987 she attended Hammonense academic secondary school in Hamm and obtained Abitur (higher-education entrance qualification).
 In 1987 she began a two-year training as a bank clerk at the Hamm branch of Deutsche Bank, where she got her diploma as a banking specialist.
 From 1989 to 1993 she worked in the Deutsche Bank cross-regional support association for loans and business customers in Hamm and Osnabrück, 1991-1992 she studied part-time at Bankakademie in Dortmund whilst working, between 1993 and 1998 she was on maternity leave and had a career break to raise children.
 Since 2003 she has been working as a freelance real property manager.